waywardphilosopher/lookingforwisdom/content/posts/wisdom05-nurturing-the-sprouts.md

 +++
 categories = ["Series"]
 date = 2021-02-01T11:00:00Z
-description = ""
 draft = false
 image = "/images/cultivation.jpg"
 slug = "wisdom05-nurturing-the-sprouts"
-summary = "For Mencius and Aristotle, wisdom involves the cultivation of virtues.
+description = "For Mencius and Aristotle, wisdom involves the cultivation of virtues.
 But how do we do thi, and how do we build a society that supports this cultivation?" tags = ["Series"] title = "Nurturing the Sprouts of Wisdom (Wisdom #5)"